top of page

 And the bill, surprisingly, moderately priced and less Sexy Fish on your pocket.

 That being the case, whom would you have tag along with you to Ivy Asia, St Paul's?
+Or perhaps you've already been and would like to try something a little more curated.

 Good For: Dining out with a bunch of friends or a friend, younger and older members of the family, date lunch, celebrations, trendy restaurant